CraigSykes119/Davmar_House_Project/README.md

 These features **enhance user experience, drive engagement, and improve functionality**, making **Davmar House a comprehensive and informative platform** for potential visitors.

 ---

-### Features to implement in the future

-These features were included in this project dur to resources and time constraints.
-In the future, I reccomend to include:

-- Blogs can be added to the page in order to make it more educational.
-This would provide added value as well as help with SEO
-- A subscribe page to a newsletter could be created in order to communicate with frequent users of the site.
-- A FAQ page could be implemented in order to readily address beginner gardener's common questions.
-- An events section could be incorporated to let users know of what gardening events are occuring nearby or what projects |Craig has planned or involved in.

 ### Accessability